-Jackfruit is one of its own kind of tropical fruits, recognized for its unique shape, size, and fruity flavor of its bulbs that can be appreciated from a distance.
-The fruit is deliciously sweet in taste.
-In common with other tropical fruits such as durian, banana, etc., it is also rich in energy, dietary fiber, minerals, and vitamins and free from saturated fats or cholesterol, making it one of the healthy summer treats to relish!
+Jackfruit is absolutely one of a kind tropical fruit recognized for its unique shape and size.
+The strong, fruity aroma of its sweet arils (bulbs) can be appreciated from a distance.
+In common with other tropical fruits such as durian, banana, etc., it is also rich source energy, dietary fiber, minerals, and vitamins, and zero saturated fats and cholesterol, making it into one of the healthy fruits to relish!

-Botanically, this popular Asian tropical fruit belongs to the family of moraceae, genus: Artocarpus and is closely related to figs, mulberry, and breadfruit.
+Botanically, this popular Asian tropical fruit belongs to the family of Moraceae, of the genus: Artocarpus and is closely related to figs, mulberry, and breadfruit.
 Scientific name: Artocarpus heterophyllus.

-In a season, each tree bears as many as 250 large fruits, supposed to be the largest tree-borne fruits in the world.
-The fruit varies widely in size, weigh from 3 to 30 kg, and has oblong or round shape measuring 10 cm to 60 cm in length, 25 to 75 cm in diameter.
+In a season, each tree bears as many as 250 large fruits, supposed to be the biggest tree-borne fruits in the world.
+The fruit varies widely in size, weighs from 3 to 30 kg, and has an oblong or round shape, measuring 10 cm to 60 cm in length, 25 to 75 cm in diameter.
 While unripe fruits are green, they turn light brown and spread a strong sweet, fruity smell once ripe.

-As in durian fruit, jackfruit outer surface too is covered with blunt thorn-like projections, which become soft as the fruit ripe.
+As in the durian fruit, the outer surface of the jackfruit is also covered by blunt spikes which become soft as the fruit ripens.

 Its interior consists of eye-catching orange-yellow color edible bulbs.
 Each bulb consists of sweet flesh (sheath) that encloses a smooth, oval, light-brown seed.
 There may be as many as 50 to 500 edible bulbs embedded in a single fruit interspersed in-between thin bands of fibers.

-Jackfruit seed is encased inside a thin, transparent outer cover.
-It largely compose of starch and protein.
-Each seed measures about 2 to 4 cm in length, and 1 to 3 cm in thickness.
+Jackfruit seed encased inside a thin, transparent outer cover.
+It largely composes of starch and protein.
+Seed measures about 2 to 4 cm in length, and 1 to 3 cm in thickness.

 100 g of edible jackfruit bulbs provide 95 calories.
-The fruit is made of soft, easily digestible flesh (bulbs) made up of simple sugars like fructose and sucrose that when eaten replenishes energy and revitalizes the body instantly.
+The fruit consists of soft, easily digestible flesh (arils) that compose simple sugars like fructose, and sucrose.
+As in bananas, it replenishes energy and instantly revitalizes the human body.

-Jackfruit is rich in dietary fiber, which makes it a good bulk laxative.
-The fiber content helps protect the colon mucous membrane by binding to and eliminating cancer-causing chemicals from the colon.
+Jackfruit is rich in dietary fiber that makes it a good bulk laxative.
+The fiber content helps protect the colon mucosa by binding to and eliminating cancer-causing chemicals from the colon.

-Fresh fruit has small but significant amounts of vitamin-A, and flavonoid pigments such as carotene-ß, xanthin, lutein and cryptoxanthin-ß.
-Together, these compounds play vital roles in antioxidant and vision functions.
-Vitamin A is also required for maintaining integrity of mucusa and skin.
-Consumption of natural fruits rich in vitamin-A, and carotenes has been found to protect from lung and oral cavity cancers.
+Vitamin-A is also required for maintaining the integrity of mucosa and skin.
+Consumption of natural fruits rich in vitamin-A and carotenes has been found to protect from lung and oral cavity cancers.

-It is one of the rare fruits that is rich in B-complex group of vitamins.
-It contains very good amounts of vitamin B-6 (pyridoxine), niacin, riboflavin, and folic acid.
+It is one of the rare fruits that is rich in a B-complex group of vitamins.
+It contains ample amounts of vitamin B-6 (pyridoxine), niacin, riboflavin, and folic acid.

 Further, fresh fruit is a good source of potassium, magnesium, manganese, and iron.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Potassium is an important component of cell and body fluids that helps to regulate heart rate and blood pressure.

-Jackfruit seeds are indeed very rich in digestible starch, protein and minerals.
-In general, the seeds are gathered from the ripe fruit during summer, sun-dried and stored for use in rainy season in many parts of South-Indian states.
-Again, in these areas, jackfruit seeds can be employed in variety of recipes where they generally are eaten either by roasting as a snack or added to stews (curries) in place of lentils.
+Jackfruit seeds are indeed very rich in digestible starch, protein, and minerals.
+In general, the seeds are gathered from the ripe fruit during summer, sun-dried, and stored for use during the rainy season in many parts of South-Indian states.
+Again, in these regions, jackfruit seeds can be employed in a variety of recipes where they are eaten either by roasting as a snack or added to stews (curries) in place of lentils.

 In the stores, buy fruit that emits mild yet rich flavor and just yields to thumb pressure.
-Thorn-like projections becomes softer in case of the ripe fruit.
-Once ripen, the fruit deteriorates rather quickly unless its processed arils (bulbs) stored inside the refrigerator.
+Thorn-like projections become softer in the case of the ripe fruit.
+Once ripen, the fruit deteriorates rather quickly unless its processed arils (bulbs) stored in the refrigerator.

-The fruit is cut in a similar fashion like other large size fruits like watermelon.
-White, gummy latex oozes from the cut ends even in ripe fruit but to a lesser extent than in green unripe one.
-This latex problem can be overcome by applying little coconut oil on the hands while separating bulbs since protective gloves would not help.
+Cut the fruit in a similar fashion like other large-size fruits like breadfruit.
+White, gummy latex oozes from the cut ends even in ripe fruits but to a lesser extent than in green unripe ones.
+This latex problem can be overcome by applying a little coconut oil on the hands while separating bulbs since protective gloves would not help.

-Another great way of dealing with latex problem is mopping or rubbing the cut sections with lemon slice or gently drowning in a bowl of acidulated water.
-The thick rind that runs through the middle of the fruit is then removed, and the whole section is gently twisted few times in order to loosen individual bulbs.
+Another great way of dealing with latex problem is mopping or rubbing the cut sections with a lemon slice or gently drowning in a bowl of acidulated water.
+Discard the thick rind that runs through the middle of the fruit, and the whole section is gently twisted few times to loosen individual arils (bulbs).

-Each edible bulb is made of thick orange-yellow flesh; cut open it with small knife or split the bulb with fingertips vertically.
+Each aril (bulb) is made of sweet, thick orange-yellow flesh; cut it open with a small knife or split the bulb with fingertips vertically.
 Inside each bulb, you find a thick light brown color seed; keep it aside and enjoy the delicious flesh (sheath).

 Here are some serving tips:

-Jackfruit bulbs have unique flavor and sweet taste.
-Enjoy them without any additions in order to experience their rich taste.
+Jackfruit bulbs have a unique flavor and sweet taste.
+Enjoy them without any additions to experience their rich taste.

-The fruit is also used in jam, jelly and chutney preparations.
+The fruit also used in jam, jelly and chutney preparations.

 Fruit slices are a great addition to fruit salad.

-Jackfruit seeds are a good source of protein and minerals; used like vegetables and pulses in curry (sabzee) preparation in several Asian countries.
+Jackfruit seeds are a good source of protein and minerals; used like vegetables and pulses in curry (sabzi) preparation in several Asian countries.

-Unripe green fruit is employed like vegetable in the preparation known as "kathal sabzee" in some North Indian states and "sayur nangka" in Indonesia.
+Unripe, green jackfruit is employed much like a vegetable in the preparation of "kathal ki sabzi" in many North Indian states and "sayur nangka" in Indonesia.